During 2020 we dedicated ourselves to the exploration of the gold mines located in the Ossola area, and more precisely in the Antrona Valley..

 For this expedition, a helicopter was needed to reach the area located at about 2000 meters and almost 100 kg of equipment, including 120 meters of rope and all the hardware needed to equip the rig.

-After overcoming landslides, wells and unstable areas, we reached the entrance to the connection that connects the main mines, confirming in fact that the Valle Antrona mining complex is three times larger than we initially assumed.
+After overcoming landslides, wells and unstable areas, we reached the entrance to the connection that connects the main mines, confirming in fact that the Valle Antrona mining complex (geologically part of the Monte Rosa massif) is three times larger than we initially assumed.

 Below, the articles and videos that talked about this discovery.